How to Fix Display Detected as Nvidia NV-Failsafe in Windows

 It was clear my new NVIDIA GPU failed to correctly detect my second Dell monitor.

-What I Tried But Didn’t Solve the Issue
+What I Tried but Didn’t Solve the Issue

 The first thing I did was reinstall the NVIDIA drivers while making sure the Clear installation option was checked.
 I didn’t want any residual settings messing up my setup.